 Stop!
 Don't open your wallet just yet.

-While P0420 can mean a bad converter, in our experience at Automotive-leader, nearly 40% of the time, the catalytic converter is fine.
+While P0420 can mean a bad converter, in our experience at Automotive-LeaderStore, nearly 40% of the time, the catalytic converter is perfectly fine.
 The real problem?
-A lying Downstream Oxygen Sensor.
+A "lying" or "lazy" Downstream Oxygen Sensor.

-In this guide, we’ll show you how to distinguish between a bad converter and a bad sensor, potentially saving you over $1,000.
+In this guide, we’ll show you how to distinguish between a bad converter and a bad sensor, saving you hundreds of dollars in unnecessary repairs.

 1. What Does Code P0420 Actually Mean?

-Your car has two oxygen sensors working together:
+Your car has two oxygen sensors working together in a "symbiotic" relationship:

 -

-Upstream (Sensor 1): Before the converter.
+Upstream (Sensor 1): Installed before the converter.
 It controls the fuel mixture.

 -

-Downstream (Sensor 2): After the converter.
+Downstream (Sensor 2): Installed after the converter.
 It acts as the "police officer," checking if the converter is doing its job cleaning the exhaust.

 The Logic: